PPL is a programming language specifically designed from the ground up to

 Your system displays:

 Hello world Hello world Hello world

-Common coding tasks - such as creating a web application to enter data and save them in a database - should be as easy as possible.
+Common coding tasks - such as creating a web application to enter data and save them in a database - should be as easy as possible for the programmer.

 You can get a sneak preview of what is meant by as easy as possible by looking at the only-two-pages summary of instructions for creating a fully functional data entry web application with basic CRUD (create, read, update, delete) operations and data persisted in a relational database.
 The application can also be used as an OS command line interface for executing all CRUD operations manually or in an OS script file or in another application written in any programming language.

-Time needed to create the application: less than 10 minutes
+Time needed to create the application: about 15 minutes

 Source code instructions to write: less than 20